hirosystems/stacks-subnets/docs/how-to-guides/rpc-endpoints.md

 }
 ```

-Where the sender is either a Contract identifier or a normal Stacks address, and the argument is an array of hex serialized Clarity values.
+Where sender is either a Contract identifier or a normal Stacks address, and arguments
+is an array of hex serialized Clarity values.

 This endpoint returns a JSON object of the following form: